lincheney/bundler-multi-lockfile-hack/README.md

 The generated lockfiles will be in 'sync' with your master `Gemfile.lock`, i.e. they will specify the same gem versions.

+This hack has been *reasonably* well tested on various versions of Bundler; see the [test results](https://travis-ci.org/lincheney/bundler-multi-lockfile-hack).
+There are no tests related to the `platform` in gemfiles.
+Use with caution if you intend to use on multiple platforms and/or with multiple ruby implementations.

 ## Usage